4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 Among them, the most basic and indispensable elements include:

-- `UNION other_table`： `other_table` refers to the secondary table for WINDOW UNIOB.
-The primary and secondary tables need to keep the schema consistent.
+- `UNION other_table`: `other_table` refers to the secondary table for WINDOW UNION.
+The primary and secondary tables' schemas need to keep consistent.
 In most cases, the schema of the primary table and the secondary table are different.
-Therefore, we can ensure that the schema of the primary and secondary tables involved in window calculation is consistent by column filtering and default column configuration for the primary and secondary tables.
-Column filtering can also remove useless columns and only do WINDOW UNION and aggregation on key columns.
+We can ensure the schema consistency of the primary and secondary tables involved in window calculation by column filtering and default column configuration.
+Column filtering can also remove useless columns and only do WINDOW UNION and aggregation on important columns.

-- `PARTITION BY key_col`: Indicates by column `key_col` splice matching data from the secondary table.
+- `PARTITION BY key_col`: Indicates that data is spliced by column `key_col` from the secondary table.

-- `ORDER BY order_col`: Indicates that the sub table splicing data set is in accordance with`order_col`sorting columns
+- `ORDER BY order_col`: Indicates that the sub table is sorted in accordance with`order_col` columns.

-- `ROWS_RANGE BETWEEN StartFrameBound AND EndFrameBound`: Represents the time interval of the sub table splicing window
+- `ROWS_RANGE BETWEEN StartFrameBound AND EndFrameBound`: Represents the time interval of the sub table splicing window.

-- - `StartFrameBound`Represents the upper bound of the window.
+  - `StartFrameBound` represents the upper bound of the window.

-  - - `UNBOUNDED PRECEDING`: No upper bound.
+    - `UNBOUNDED PRECEDING`: There is no upper bound.
     - `time_expression PRECEDING`: If it is a time interval, you can define a time offset.
-For example, `30d preceding` means that the upper bound of the window is the time of the current line - 30 days.
+For example, `30d preceding` means that the upper bound of the window is 30 days before the time of the current line.

-  - `EndFrameBound`Represents the lower bound of the time window.
+  - `EndFrameBound` Represents the lower bound of the time window.

-  - - `CURRENT ROW`： Current row
+    - `CURRENT ROW`: The lower bound is current row.
     - `time_expression PRECEDING`: If it is a time interval, you can define a time offset, such as `1d PRECEDING`.
-This indicates that the lower bound of the window is the time of the current line - 1 day.
+This indicates that the lower bound of the window is 1 day before the time of the current line.

 - `ROWS BETWEEN StartFrameBound AND EndFrameBound`: Represents the time interval of the sub table splicing window.

-- - `StartFrameBound`Represents the upper bound of the window.
+  - `StartFrameBound` represents the upper bound of the window.

-  - - `UNBOUNDED PRECEDING`: No upper bound.
+    - `UNBOUNDED PRECEDING`: There is no upper bound.
-    - `number PRECEDING`: If it is a number interval, you can define the number of time items.
-For example, `100 PRECEDING` indicates the first 100 lines of the current line whose upper bound is.
+    - `number PRECEDING`: If it is a number interval, you can define the number of rows.
+For example, `100 PRECEDING` indicates that the upper bound is 100 lines before the current line.

-  - `EndFrameBound`Represents the lower bound of the time window.
+  - `EndFrameBound` Represents the lower bound of the window.

-  - - `CURRENT ROW`： Current row
+    - `CURRENT ROW`: The lower bound is current row.
-    - `number PRECEDING`: If it is a number window, you can define the number of time bars.
-For example,`1 PRECEDING` indicates the first line of the current line whose upper bound is
+    - `number PRECEDING`: If it is a number interval, you can define the number of rows.
+For example, `1 PRECEDING`  indicates that the lower bound is 1 line before the current line.

 ```{note}